MP Estate Planning UK

 Benefits of TrustsDescription

-Asset ProtectionShielding assets from creditors and legal risks
+Asset ProtectionShielding assets from care fees, divorce, and creditors

-Wealth TransferDistributing assets in a controlled and tax-efficient manner
+Wealth TransferDistributing assets in a controlled, tax-efficient manner — potentially saving 40% IHT

 By understanding the settlor’s duties and obligations, you can make informed decisions that align with your estate planning goals.
-Whether it’s ensuring asset protection or facilitating wealth transfer, the settlor’s role is central to the success of your estate plan.
+Whether it’s ensuring asset protection, reducing your family’s IHT exposure, or facilitating wealth transfer, the settlor’s role is central to the success of your estate plan.
+Keeping families wealthy strengthens the country as a whole — and the settlor is the person who sets that in motion.

 trust settlor importance